Tracking the opioid crisis: Inside the DEA's secret lab

 "Lately, we've been seeing a purity increase over the last year, where we used to say roughly four out of the 10 seizures that we were receiving would contain a lethal dose of greater than 2 milligrams.
 As of October last year, we started reporting that we've seen an uptick.
 Now we're saying that six out of 10 of the seizures that we're receiving contain over 2 milligrams," Oulton said.

-He says they're finding an average of 2.3 milligrams of fentanyl in each pill.
+He said they're finding an average of 2.3 milligrams of fentanyl in each pill.

 Two milligrams may be the cutoff for what is considered lethal, but Oulton says that doesn't necessarily mean a pill with 1.99 milligrams of fentanyl can't be deadly.